What's On in Tokyo & Kyoto: A Select Guide to Tokyo Events and Kyoto Events

 SCAI The Bathhouse

-Installation art by Georgian artist, Vajiko Chachkhiani (b.1985) using everyday bits and pieces, through which he attempts to shed light on the human condition.
+Installation art by New York-based artist, Bosco Sodi (b.1970) using natural materials such as brick and earth, through which he attempts to shed light on the human condition.

 Tue - Sat, noon - 6 p.m.
 Closed Sun., Mon. & public hols.
 Yanaka, near Nippori Station.
 03 3821 1144.
 Admission free.